I used to work in a large software sales organization at Oracle Corp.

 1. I noticed that the sales guys I was helping were earning 50% and sometimes 100% more than me.

-2. An amazing Sales Area Manager, a Mexican-American guy who was transferred from California and now managing and living in Canada, was walking through the frigid snowy parking lot with me one day in Mississauga.
-And as we approached the door to the sales floor he said, “Tom, you realize you’re not really in sales until you carry ‘the bag’”.
+2. An amazing Area Sales Manager, a Mexican-American superstar who was transferred from California and now managing and living in Canada, was walking through the frigid snowy parking lot with me one day in Mississauga.
+And as we approached the door to the sales floor he said, “Tom, you realize you’re not really in sales until you carry ‘the bag.'”

 It took me almost a full minute to realize he meant “a sales quota”.